Infrared Effects and the Unruh State: Two-Point Function

 Numerical computations of ~\eqref{G-first-scaled} and numerical evaluations of~\eqref{GK-method-2} when both $r_* > 0$ and $r^{'}_* > 0$ indicate that these two expressions are the same for the delta function potential.
 Our results are shown in Fig.~\ref{fig:comparison} for the case $\lambda = \pi$.

 As shown in the previous section, the two formulations of the Unruh state result in very different symmetric two-point functions in 2D when there is no scattering.
-However, they give the same two-point function when there is scattering due to a delta function potential.
+However, for $r_*>0$ they give the same two-point function when there is scattering due to a delta function potential; we expect to get the same result for $r_* < 0$.
 The difference appears to be that the removal of the infrared divergences in~\eqref{GK1} by scattering effects allows for the interchange of the order of integration in~\eqref{GK2} and the resulting equivalence of the two formulations.

-It is interesting to note that the dominant contribution to $G^{(1)}_K(x,x')$ in the first formulation~\eqref{G-first-scaled} comes from intermediate values of the variable $z$ which implies that for very large values of $u$ with fixed $\Delta u$ (for example, $t'=t$, fixed values of $r$ and $r'$, and very large values of $t$), they come from extremely large frequencies $\w$.
-Conversely in the second formulation~\eqref{G-second-K}, they come from intermediate values of $\w$ at all times.
+It is interesting to note that the dominant contribution to $G^{(1)}_K(x,x')$ in the first formulation~\eqref{G-first-scaled} comes from intermediate values of the variable $z$, which implies that for very large values of $u$ with fixed $\Delta u$ (for example, $t'=t$, fixed values of $r$ and $r'$, and very large values of $t$), they come from extremely high frequencies $\w$.
+Conversely, in the second formulation~\eqref{G-second-K}, they come from intermediate values of $\w$ at all times.
+This is reminiscent of the transplanckian issue for Hawking radiation.
+There, the {\it in} modes that contribute significantly to the radiation at distances far from the black hole at late times have frequencies that are much higher than the Planck scale, while the frequencies of the particles that would be detected are much lower than the Planck scale.
+Using a Bogolubov transformation between the {\it in} and {\it out} vacuum states, one can write the {\it in} modes in terms of a wave packet of the {\it out} modes.
+At late times (how late depends on the frequency of the {\it in} mode), a high frequency {\it in} mode gets its main contributions from {\it out} modes that have frequencies well below the Planck scale.